Schumer recommending 2 voting rights lawyers to be judges

 Sen. Chuck Schumer has recommended the president nominate Myrna Perez, who serves as the director of voting rights and election programs at NYU’s Brennan Center for Justice, for the appeals court post, a person familiar with the matter told The Associated Press on Monday.

-If confirmed, Perez would be the only Latina on the court — one of the most prominent judicial posts in the country.
+If confirmed, Perez would be the only Latina on the court—one of the most prominent judicial posts in the country.
 Perez would also be the first Hispanic woman to serve on the court since Supreme Court Justice Sonia Sotomayor served on the panel.
-The 2nd U.S. Circuit Court of Appeals has jurisdiction over the federal courts in New York, Connecticut and Vermont.
+The 2nd Circuit Court of Appeals has jurisdiction over the federal courts in New York, Connecticut, and Vermont.

 Schumer’s recommendation that Biden nominate highly experienced litigators in voting and election law is also a calculated political move for Democrats, who have made voting rights one of their biggest priorities.